suzuki-2001/pytorch-proVLAE/README.md

 &nbsp;

 ## Dataset
-Here are the lists of datasets used in the original proVLAE paper and additional disentanglement datasets.
-The dataset is automatically downloaded and preprocessed when you specify the dataset name in the `--dataset` argument except imagenet.
+Here is a lists of datasets used in the original proVLAE paper, along with additional disentanglement datasets.
+The datasets are automatically downloaded and preprocessed when you specify the dataset name in the `--dataset` argument except for ImageNet.

 ### Datasets used in the original proVLAE paper
 1. [MNIST](https://yann.lecun.com/exdb/mnist/): `mnist`